Renault Trafic Camper - The Manhattan

 All our new campervans have an underslung LPG tank to power the hob and heater, with an external BBQ point.
 The user-friendly control panel has USB and 12V sockets and operates the lights, gas, fridge and heater.
 Gauges show when to top up the LPG tank or charge the vehicle and leisure batteries.
 Solar panels are an option, too.
 Two adults can sleep in the pop-top roof on an elevating bed or on a set of padded roof boards.

 The Manhattan MPV often appeals to families, since it has more floor space for a dog's bed or an ottoman behind the cab seats, which can be used as a small bed for a child.
-The Manhattan (SWB) starts from £41995 for the SE model, or from £43,995 for a built-to-order Manhattan.
-The Manhattan MPV (LWB) starts from £45,995.
+The Manhattan (SWB) starts from £44,995 for the SE model, or from £46,995 for a built-to-order Manhattan with a manual base vehicle (auto from £48,995).
+The Manhattan MPV (LWB) starts from £48,995 for a manual, or £50,995 for an automatic.

 Manhattan MPV (LWB)